Column Rendering in Blazor DataGrid

-The column definitions are used as the DataSource schema in the grid.
-The grid operations such as sorting, filtering and grouping etc. are performed based on column definitions.
-The Field property of grid column is necessary to map the datasource values in the grid columns.
+Column definitions act as the DataSource schema for the Grid.
+Operations such as sorting, filtering, and grouping are performed based on these definitions.
+The Field property is essential for mapping DataSource values to Grid columns.

-is not specified in the DataSource, the column values will be empty.
+• If the column Field is not present in the DataSource, the column will display empty values.

-name contains dot operator, it is considered as complex binding.
+• If the Field name contains a dot operator, it is treated as complex binding.

 Define columns manually